lutz1nger/cs50p-notes-and-solutions/lecture-2-loops/notes-2.md

 ```

 ### None
-+ keyword indicating the absence of a value
++ keyword None indicating the absence of a value

 ### STRING SLICING
 + analouge to list slicing